Appeals to the Legal Aid Tribunal

 - The maximum amount of contribution, or the method by which it is to be paid

-- Where the Certifying Officer grants an application for a Legal Aid Certificate any other party to the proceedings (the Opponents(s)) may appeal to the Legal Aid Appeals Tribunal.
+- Where the Certifying Officer grants an application for a Legal Aid Certificate any other party to the proceedings (the Opponent(s)) may appeal to the Legal Aid Appeals Tribunal.

 - Where a Certificate has been granted and the Certificate is subsequently revoked or discharged an Assisted Person may appeal to the Legal Aid Appeals Tribunal against the revocation or discharge.
 No appeal can be made if the decision to discharge the Certificate is because the Assisted Person is financially ineligible for Legal Aid.